Henry Chicheley: Early life and education

-Chicheley was born in either 1614 or 1615 to Dorothy, the wife of Sir Thomas Chicheley of Wimpole Estate, Cambridgeshire, England.
-His name honors Henry Chichele, Archbishop of Canterbury and founder of All Souls College, Oxford, from whom he is descended.
+Chicheley was born in either 1614 or 1615 to Dorothy, the wife of Sir Thomas Chicheley of Wimpole Estate, Cambridgeshire, England].
+His name honours Henry Chichele, Archbishop of Canterbury and founder of All Souls College, Oxford, from whom he is a collateral descendent.
 He received a Bachelor's degree from University College, University of Oxford in 1635.

 Royalist

 Enlisting as a Royalist of the Royal English Army during the English Civil Wars, Chicheley attained the rank of lieutenant colonel before Charles I knighted him in 1644 for his loyalty to the Crown.

 Chicheley was detained in the Tower of London for alleged complicity in a plotted coup against the Parliament of England.
 In 1650, the Council of State paroled Chicheley and granted him permission to sail to Virginia so long as he did “nothing prejudicial to the State and present government thereof.”

 Exile to Virginia

 Upon arrival to Virginia, Chicheley quickly established himself within society and among fellow supporters of the Crown.
-In 1652, Chicheley married Agatha Eltonhead Stubbins Wormeley, the wealthy and influential widow of Ralph Wormeley Sr..
+In 1652, Chicheley married Agatha Eltonhead Stubbins Wormeley, the wealthy and influential widow of Ralph Wormeley Sr.

 The marriage gave Chicheley control of the properties and estates owned by the Wormeley family, including the Rosegill estate.
 Chicheley is named on a land patent dated June 9, 1654, for 950 acres along the Rappahannock River.
 With his newly obtained land and farms, Chicheley tended silkworms and produced silk for export to England, and established mulberry orchards.